 Our wasp nest treatments are very effective; we provide immediate results and stop all wasp activity.
 If you still notice activity, we'll return free-of-charge to repeat the service.

-When a wasp nest is found in the loft or roof space hanging from a beam, it is often very easy for us to make it fall straight into a plastic bag.
-We then seal the bag and take the nest out safely.
-In this scenario, the results are literally instantaneous.
+How to get rid of a wasp nest will depend on its location.
+When a wasp nest is found in the loft or roof space hanging from a beam, we can make it fall straight into a plastic bag and take it away safely.

 Need help with a Wasp problem?